 According to a survey from UPS, most shoppers abandon their carts because of unexpected costs associated with their purchase.
 Specifically, ~57% said that “delivery costs made the total purchase cost more than expected”, and plenty of other surveys also cite unexpected costs (like shipping costs) as being one of the biggest drivers of cart abandonment.

-One way to address this is to use a popup cart offer to display a discount or offer users free shipping (or maybe even both!).
+One way to address this is to use a popup to offer a discount to customers or provide free shipping (or maybe even both!).

 You'll see this technique a lot in the shopping cart popup examples below.
 Typically, stores will offer first-order discounts like:

 - Free shipping